hambro/autodl-curl-sonarr/README.md

 # autodl-curl-sonarr
 Script to use as upload-command for autodl-irssi to post torrents to Sonarr

 Obviously you will need autodl-irssi (https://github.com/autodl-community) and Sonarr (https://sonarr.tv/) installed for this to work.
+You will also need curl.

 Download the file autodl-curl-sonarr.sh and put it wherever you want.
 You may need to edit the last line of the script with the address for Sonarr.
 But default it is "http://localhost:8989/api/release/push".
 See https://github.com/Sonarr/Sonarr/wiki/API.
 Make the script executable for the user running autodl-irssi